dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 !!! tip
-    You can also specify the causal estimand, whether to employ L2 regularization, which activation function to use, whether the data is of a temporal nature, the metric to use when using cross validation to find the best number of neurons, the minimum number of neurons to consider, the maximum number of neurons to consider, the number of folds to use during cross caidation, and the number of neurons to use in the ELM that learns a mapping from number of neurons to validation loss.
+    You can also specify the causal estimand, whether to employ L2 regularization, which activation function to use, whether the data is of a temporal nature, and the number of neurons to use during estimation.
 These options are specified with the following keyword
-    arguments: quantity\_of\_interest, regularized, activation, temporal, validation\_metric,
+    arguments: quantity\_of\_interest, regularized, activation, temporal, and num\_neurons.
-    min\_neurons, max\_neurons, folds, iterations, and approximator\_neurons.

 !!! note
     Internally, the outcome model is treated as a regression since extreme learning machines